gfjiyue/crop_uav_rawimg_by_plot/README.md

 # plot_crop_in_uav_rawimg
 This program is to crop raw UAV image by plot polygon file using reverse calculating.

+It is part of the open source programs designed for the field of plant phenotype analysis.

 It was test on Matlab R2018a.

-It is part of the open source programs designed for the field of plant phenotype analysis.
+Run the main.m with samples.
+Have fun!

 ## See details of the method in the following papers:
 1 Duan, T. et al. Comparison of ground cover estimates from experiment plots in cotton, sorghum and sugarcane based on images and ortho-mosaics captured by UAV.
 Functional Plant Biology 44, 169 (2017).